 If you want a garden that explodes with color, you can’t miss with hydrangeas.
 These carefree shrubs open their big, beautiful flowers every summer, adding pops of pink, blue, lavender, and snowy-white to the landscape.

-Susanne Hudson is a gardener and interior designer in Douglasville, GA, who grows over 200 of these spectacular shrubs around her restored Greek Revival home.
-If you haven’t read my interview with Susanne yet, please visit Hydrangeas For Every Garden.
-Meanwhile, here are a few things you’ll want to do before you reach for a shovel to plant hydrangeas in your yard:
+Susanne Hudson is a gardener and interior designer in Douglasville, Georgia, who grows more than 200 of these spectacular shrubs around her restored Greek Revival home.
+Here are a few things to do before you plant hydrangeas in your yard:

-Plant after your last spring frost.
+- Plant after your last spring frost.
 Many hydrangeas bloom on the previous year’s growth, so a late freeze will kill new flower buds.
-(How do you get avoid a freeze?
-If you know the answer to that, let me know.
-I bet the National Weather Service can find a job for you.)
-Or grow re-blooming hydrangeas, like those in the ‘Endless Summer’ collection.
-Proven Winners ‘Incrediball,’ which you can find on The Home Depot’s Shrubs and Hedges page, is another good choice.
-These plants bloom on the current year’s growth, so you’ll be sure to get flowers.
+Or grow re-blooming hydrangeas, like those in the ‘Endless Summer‘ collection.
+Proven Winners ‘Incrediball’ is another good choice.
+These plants bloom on the current year’s growth.
 Gardeners who don’t get hit by a cold snap will get two flushes of flowers each season.

-Many hydrangeas don’t need fertilizing, because the nutrients in the soil are sufficient.
+- Many hydrangeas don’t need fertilizing, because the nutrients in the soil are sufficient.
 However, you can use a slow release fertilizer or a 10-10-10, applied in early spring and again in early fall.
-Just don’t overdo it, or you’ll have lush, green leaves–and you’ll wind up visiting the florist when you want flowers.

 Hydrangeas For Your Region

-If you live and garden in the northern U.S., try Hydrangea paniculatas, which are the most cold hardy hydrangeas.
+If you live and garden in the Northern U.S., try Hydrangea paniculatas, which are the most cold hardy hydrangeas.
 ‘Limelight,’ ‘Pinky Winky,’ and ‘Grandiflora,’ also known as ‘PeeGee,’ are great choices for USDA hardiness zones 4 through 7.
 Some gardeners can grow ‘Annabelle,’ H. arborescens, as far north as zone 3.
-‘Annabelle’ is a lovely cultivar with flowerheads that can grown as big as a foot in diameter.

 Smooth hydrangea, H. arborescens, is the other native American species.
 It’s rated for USDA hardiness zones 4 to 9 and grows from New York to Florida, and west to Iowa and Louisiana.